 - Save time and money by not having to repeat comparable courses.

 - A way to complete education and get started with a career earlier.

-- Communities benefit by gaining a well trained, technically skilled workforce to meet the needs of local businesses, government agencies and industry.
+- Communities benefit by gaining a well trained, technically skilled workforce to meet local businesses, government agencies, and industry needs.

 - To repeat a course